 - The College Admissions Office handles all new student applications.
 Students who have attended GRCC previously need to fill out the Health Admissions Application or contact the Health Admissions Coordinator in 600 College Park Plaza Building (616) 234-4348.

 - Transfer credits for courses taken at other colleges are valid only when granted in writing by the Grand Rapids Community College Registrar and will be based only on an official college transcript sent directly to Grand Rapids Community College.

 ADVANCED STANDING STATUS (ADS)

 - AFTER the student has fulfilled all the requirements described above, he/she will be admitted to the Advanced Standing (ADS) waiting list.

 PLEASE NOTE THAT BEFORE THE STUDENT MAY ATTEND A CLINICAL CLASS IN NURSING, the required health forms must be on file at the College in the Nursing Programs office.

 - The entering student must show proof of immunizations and hold a current CPR (cardio-pulmonary resuscitation) certificate.
 (See the Nursing Programs Student Handbook for specific types of CPR certification that are accepted.)

-- The curriculum is outlined in the College catalog and in the program brochure.
+- The curriculum is outlined in the College catalog.
 All non‑nursing courses may be taken before beginning the nursing (AD) courses.
 Please see the College catalog for a full description of graduation requirements for the Associate in Nursing degree.

 - Some non-nursing course requirements may be fulfilled by taking and passing several different kinds of examinations.
 There are fees involved with these procedures.
-Complete lists as well as detailed information regarding procedures, test dates and the like can be obtained in the Assessment Center, 234-3413.
+Complete lists as well as detailed information regarding procedures, test dates and the like can be obtained in the Assessment Center, 616-234-3413.